smapiot/piral/src/packages/piral-aurelia/README.md

 ### `fromAurelia()`

-Transforms a standard Aurelia component into a component that can be used in Piral, essentially wrapping it with a reference to the corresponding converter.
+Transforms a standard Aurelia component (View Model) into a component that can be used in Piral, essentially wrapping it with a reference to the corresponding converter.

 ### `AureliaExtension`

 The extension slot component to be used in Aurelia component.
+This is not really needed, as it is made available automatically via an Aurelia custom element named `extension-component`.

 ## Setup and Bootstrapping